wkduggan-umich/airbnb-price-analysis/README.md

 The data set was split into two different groups.
 80% of the data was used to make the initial training and the final 20% was used to test the performance of the model.

 The model was trained using the `construction year`, `neighbourhood group`, and `room type` columns in the training set.
-These columns were first transformed into hot encodings (as mentioned above) before using a linear regression model to predict the price.
+These columns were first transformed into one-hot encodings (as mentioned above) before using a linear regression model to predict the price.

 ### Baseline Model Evaluation